UAlbertaALTLab/recording-validation-interface/README.md

     ./run-tests

-This will type-check the Python code with mypy, start a temporary server, and run the Selenium integration tests.
+This will type-check the Python code with mypy, start a temporary server, and run the tests.

 Any additional arguments are passed to `py.test`.